Secondary education in Japan: Instruction

 Instruction tends to rely on the lecture method.
-Teachers also use other media, such as television and radio, and there is some laboratory work.
+Teachers also use other media, such as television and radio, and laboratory work is often involved.
 By 1989, about 45% of all public lower-secondary schools had computers, including schools that used them only for administrative purposes.
 Classroom organization is still based on small work groups, although no longer for reasons of discipline.
 Students are expected to have mastered daily routines and acceptable behavior.